krehak/laravel-mix-favicon/README.md

 # Laravel Mix Favicon

-**Laravel Mix extension to generate favicons and include them into the HTML from single PNG image.**
+**Laravel Mix extension to generate favicons and include them into the HTML from single PNG/JPG/SVG image.**

 ## Note